 Another important benefit of Lava 20 is its breathability.
 The system allows trapped moisture vapour within the roof structure to escape while still maintaining a fully waterproof surface.
 This is particularly important in hot and humid climates where condensation and heat build-up can cause damage beneath non-breathable coatings.

-Because of these performance benefits, Lava 20 has been successfully used in several warm and tropical climate regions including Spain, Portugal, the USA, and other high-temperature markets.
-The white reflective top coat, in particular, has become increasingly popular for metal roof applications where controlling heat absorption and thermal movement is essential for long-term roof performance and energy efficiency.
+Because of these performance benefits, Lava 20 has been successfully used in several warm and tropical climate regions, including Spain, Portugal, the USA, and other high-temperature markets.
+The White Reflective Top Coat, in particular, has become increasingly popular for metal roof applications where controlling heat absorption, minimising thermal movement, and improving energy efficiency are essential for long-term roof performance.